What does the Bible say about the future?

 Genesis 6 alludes to how fallen angels interbreeding with people had corrupted human genetics.
 The whole world was filled with violence that God would give them another 120 years to turn from their wickedness before he’d destroy the world with the flood.
-The Book of Enoch fills in how these angels’ fell and corrupted humanity with their mixing of genetics.
+The Book of Enoch details how these angels’ fell and corrupted humanity with their mixing of genetics.

 But God found Noah was godly and rescued his family from the destruction to repopulate the world.

 How bad can things get?
 If you must ask, I’ll share my thoughts: Most people will be slaves.
 Marrying children or animals will be celebrated as will torturous child sacrifices.
 Police and judges in every city will make up rulings to oppress strangers to death.
-“Christmas in the Park” will be replaced with “Orgy in the Park”, organized by our city councils four times a year, where the men will do nothing when they see their own virgin daughters and wives having sex with other men, in fact they will celebrate this.
+“Christmas in the Park” will be replaced with “Orgy in the Park”, organized by our city councils four times a year, where the men will do nothing when they see their own virgin daughters and wives having sex with other men, in fact they’ll celebrate this.
 One in four men will have been gang raped.
-Not only will bloody violence be rampant, but it will be organized by government.
+Not only will bloody violence be rampant but will be organized by the government.
 Gladiator death-sports will be popular entertainment for the whole family.
 Those who speak out against government immorality will be publicly tortured to death.
 Medical ethics, instead of limiting genetic experimentation, will encourage the ultimate creative diversity.
-This will bring about various human-alien hybrids, bringing to life Greek Mythology, including giants and chimeras.
-Then the Antichrist will come, and things will get real bad.
+This will bring about various human-alien hybrids, bringing to life Greek mythology, including giants and chimeras.
+Then the Antichrist will come, and things will get really bad.
 I’m sorry you had to ask.